device42/traceroute_tags/README.md

 ### Info
 -----------------------------
-* configuration.xml - file from where we get fields relations between D42 and FreshService
+* configuration.xml - file from where we get configuration information about D42 and traceroute arguments.
 * devicd42.py - file with integration device42 instance
 * traceroute.py - file with python traceroute code using raw socket.
 * traceroute_tags.py - start script file.